 Exception Handling in Java

-The exception handling in java is one of the powerful mechanism to handle the runtime errors so that normal flow of the application can be maintained.
+The Exception Handling in Java is one of the powerful mechanism to handle the runtime errors so that the normal flow of the application can be maintained.

-In this page, we will learn about java exception, its type and the difference between checked and unchecked exceptions.
+In this tutorial, we will learn about Java exceptions, it's types, and the difference between checked and unchecked exceptions.

 Dictionary Meaning: Exception is an abnormal condition.

-In java, exception is an event that disrupts the normal flow of the program.
+In Java, an exception is an event that disrupts the normal flow of the program.
 It is an object which is thrown at runtime.

 Advantage of Exception Handling

 The core advantage of exception handling is to maintain the normal flow of the application.
-Exception normally disrupts the normal flow of the application that is why we use exception handling.
-Let's take a scenario:
+An exception normally disrupts the normal flow of the application; that is why we need to handle exceptions.
+Let's consider a scenario:

-Suppose there is 10 statements in your program and there occurs an exception at statement 5, rest of the code will not be executed i.e. statement 6 to 10 will not run.
-If we perform exception handling, rest of the statement will be executed.
-That is why we use exception handling in java.
+Suppose there are 10 statements in a Java program and an exception occurs at statement 5; the rest of the code will not be executed, i.e., statements 6 to 10 will not be executed.
+However, when we perform exception handling, the rest of the statements will be executed.
+That is why we use exception handling in Java.

 Hierarchy of Java Exception classes

-There are mainly two types of exceptions: checked and unchecked where error is considered as unchecked exception.
-The sun microsystem says there are three types of exceptions:
+There are mainly two types of exceptions: checked and unchecked.
+An error is considered as the unchecked exception.
+However, according to Oracle, there are three types of exceptions namely: